 Note that on some server setups (e.g. cheap shared hosting) selecting a newer PHP version to run your site doesn’t necessarily means that you’re going to use a recent cURL version.

 To be clear, I would recommend you to ensure that your site meet actual requirements for secure connections.
 Your server must be able to perform connections using SHA-2 and TLS 1.2, as this is required for third-party services as PayPal, Stripe, Authorize.net and many others that are using the HTTPS protocol to ensure privacy in connections to their services.
-So make a favor to yourself and ensure that your site is hosted on a server with at least cURL version 7.34.0 or higher, OpenSSL/1.0.1 or higher (another library) and also a recent version of PHP, currently 7.0 is the recommended choice.
+So make a favor to yourself and ensure that your site is hosted on a server with at least cURL version 7.34.0 or higher, a recent build of OpenSSL/1.0.1 or higher (another library) and also a recent version of PHP, currently 7.1 is the recommended choice.